DavidOdun/TrueGroups/README.md

 ## Getting Started
 #### Database Setup
-In the root directory, the file initDatabase.js destroys whatever any databases named truegroups and creates a new one.
+In the root directory, the file initDatabase.js creates a database named TrueGroups.
+If there was already a preexisting database with this name, it gets overridden.
 To execute the script, run: `node initDatabase.js`

 #### Start Backend Server
 to start the backend server, run `npm install` and `npm start` in the `Server/` directory.

 #### Starting Front End Client
-to start the backend server, run `npm install` and `npm start` in the `Client/` directory.
+to start the frontend cliend, run `npm install` and `npm start` in the `Client/` directory.

 #### Testing
 To test the backend, run `npm run test` in the `Server/` directory.